DDNStorage/exascaler-cloud-terraform/az/README.md

 client_config = <<EOT
 #!/bin/sh
-# install new EXAScaler Cloud clients:
+# Install new EXAScaler Cloud clients:
+# Create a client instance with disabled secure boot (security type: standard).
-# all instances must be in the same location westus
+# The client instance must be in the same location westus
 # and connected to the network exascaler-cloud-a108-virtual-network
-# and subnet exascaler-cloud-a108-subnet
+# and subnet exascaler-cloud-a108-subnet.
-# to set up EXAScaler Cloud filesystem on a new client instance,
+# To set up EXAScaler Cloud filesystem on a new client instance,
 # run the folowing commands on the client with root privileges:

-cat >/etc/esc-client.conf<<EOF
+cat >/etc/exascaler-cloud-client.cfg<<EOF
 {
-  "Version": "2.1.0",
   "MountConfig": {
     "ClientDevice": "10.0.0.10@tcp:/exacloud",
     "Mountpoint": "/mnt/exacloud",